Constructing equivalences between quantum group fusion categories and Huang-Lepowsky modular categories via quantum gauge groups: Doplicher-Roberts and Huang problems

-In two or three dimensional quantum field theory, it was noted that the corresponding categories were braided rather than symmetric.
-This implies that Bose-Fermi alternative does not hold any longer.
-Models were first described by Streater and Wilde.
-Doplicher, Haag, Roberts theory of superselection sectors was generalized to braid groups statistics by Fredenhagen, Rheren, Schroer \cite{FRS}, \cite{FRS2}.
-The representation of the braid group in the tensor $C^*$-category is unitary.
+In low-dimensional quantum field theories (specifically in two and three spacetime dimensions), the categories of superselection sectors naturally admit a braided tensor structure rather than a symmetric one.
+Consequently, the standard DHR Bose-Fermi alternative does not hold any longer, allowing for the existence of non-integer statistics.
+Early models exhibiting such behavior were first constructed by Streater and Wilde.
+The DHR theory of superselection sectors was subsequently generalized to accommodate braid group statistics by Fredenhagen, Rehren, and Schroer \cite{FRS, FRS2}, who showed that the representations of the braid group within these tensor $C^*$-categories are unitary.

-The discovery of quantum groups first arose in physics literature in the work by Faddeev, introduced as noncommutative function algebras.
-In the mid 80s breakthrough papers by Drinfeld and Jimbo discovered them as quantization of universal enveloping algebras, and developed their properties.
-We refer to the introduction in \cite{Chari_Pressley} and more historical information at the end of each chapter in their book.
-Woronowicz developed a theory of compact quantum groups as noncommutative function algebras in the setting of $C^*$-algebras and constructed the first important examples as deformation of ${\rm SU}(d)$ by a real parameter, see \cite{CQGRC} and reference to the original papers, via a concrete Tannaka-Krein duality for $C^*$-algebras extending the classical case.

-After the discovery of the quantum groups in the mid eighties, Doplicher asked the author to try to extend their theory and consequent applications on the construction of a quantum gauge group and a related field algebra.
-Of course, several studies were dedicated to extend Doplicher-Roberts duality theory to quantum groups, see Ch.
-IV.5 in \cite{Haag} for more references on an early stage of this problem, see also the introduction in \cite{CGP}.